 The important part is that medical help arrives fast, not which ambulance service it is.

 Will fewer paramedics and ambulances serve Caledon in the divisional model?

-No. The same number of paramedics and ambulances will be assigned to serve Caledon each day as are assigned today.
+No. The same number of paramedics and ambulances are assigned to serve Caledon each day as are assigned today.
 That number will increase as call volume increases over time.

 What is the definition of response time for emergency calls?